Tuition and Funding

 Faculty of HSS "GA" Funding

 Graduate Assistantships (or "GAs") are awarded and paid on a semester basis.
 In Political Science, GAs are normally assigned work as teaching assistants.
 Each GA unit consists of 56 hours of work over a 14-week period within a semester (i.e., an average of 4 hours per week).
 Students will be asked to apply for GA funding prior to the semester.
-In some circumstances students may be guaranteed GA funding during the admission process.

 Social Sciences and Humanities Research Council of Canada (SSHRC)